yahancheng/Big-data-architecture-with-League-of-Legends-eSport-Stats/README.md

 <img src="https://github.com/yahancheng/Big-data-architecture-with-League-of-Legends-eSport-Stats/blob/main/screenshot/firstSearch.png" alt="Figure 4, Find the winning rate and game statistics under conditions (early game indicators)" width="800"/>

+Find the winning rate and game statistics under conditions (early game indicators)

 ## Lambda Architecture

 This project uses lambda architecture to handle game data by taking advantage of both batch and stream-processing methods.
 Below is a graph of the structure of Lambda architecture.
-There are 3 main layers in this big data architecture, batch Layer, serving layer, and speed layer.
+There are 3 layers in this big data architecture - **batch Layer**, **serving layer**, and **speed layer**.

 <img src="https://github.com/yahancheng/Big-data-architecture-with-League-of-Legends-eSport-Stats/blob/main/screenshot/lambda-architecture.png" alt="Figure 5, Lambda architecture overview" width="500"/>

-### Preparation
+### Preparation  and Preprocessing

-Data sources of this project come from [Oracle's Elixir](https://oracleselixir.com/tools/downloads) and [Kaggle](https://www.kaggle.com/gyejr95/league-of-legends-challenger-ranked-games2020).
+Data sources of this project are from [Oracle's Elixir](https://oracleselixir.com/tools/downloads) and [Kaggle](https://www.kaggle.com/gyejr95/league-of-legends-challenger-ranked-games2020).

 Ingestion to HDFS:

-* Data from Oracle's Elixir
+* **Data from Oracle's Elixir**

 ```
 year=2014